fChristenson/My-life-as-a-programmer/README.md

 > How do I get out of tutorial purgatory?

-> How do I stay consistent and motivated to do code everyday?

 > I keep watching tutorials without practising to code, what should I do?

-> What qualities does a programmer need to be a successful entrepreneur?

-> Why is it easy to get hired into frontend positions but backend positions are more difficult to secure?

-> What habits did you pick up as a programmer that most people would not understand?

-> What language would take over if Java disappeared?

-> Is game development in C++ a good career option for software engineers?

-> As a software engineer what makes you feel happy and satisfied?

-> As a software engineer do you get bored using the same language/ framework overtime?

-> What is a junior Java developer expected to know?

 > What programming fads have you seen rise and then die out?

 > Why is AngularJS and ReactJS free?

-> Have you ever used your programming knowledge to prank someone?

 > Is it possible to use sessions without cookies?